A pre-abortion consultation is a normal and important part of the abortion process. It will help you:

 You can change your mind about having an abortion at any time before it takes place.
-Once you begin the process (take medication), you are unable to stop or reverse the abortion.
+If you're having an early medical abortion, once you have taken the first medicine, you can't stop or reverse the abortion.

-You do not have to have counselling to get an abortion but for some people it can be helpful to talk about their feelings with a professional counsellor before they make a decision.
+You don't have to have counselling to get an abortion but for some people it can be helpful to talk about their feelings with a professional counsellor before making a decision.

 If you're unsure, contact your local abortion provider and ask for pregnancy options counselling.

 Your abortion provider will give you instructions about how to prepare for your abortion.